jreina/jreina.github.io/_posts/2022-10-28-lascon-badge-challenge-2022.markdown

 ## 2. Finding the NFT

 I spent a lot of time looking for the NFT.
 I tried searching [PolyScan](https://mumbai.polygonscan.com/) for transactions and timestamps but came up empty.
+Additionally, I tried the main stenography tools on the profile image and background image from the vCard to no avail.
 After racking my brain for a while, I thought about where a new blockchain developer would keep their (presumably exploitable) code.
 GitHub is generally the answer here.
 So I started looking for GitHub profiles for Lisa.

 After spending hours trying different search criteria on Github and browsing pages of results, I took a break to get some food.
 While I was out, I realized I had completely ignored the email address from the vCard.
 I tried searching it directly on GitHub a few times with no results, when finally I thought about how commit linking on Github works.
 You can essentially commit code with any email address, then when you push the commit to a repo on Github, it will link the commit to the user with that email.
 I don't think this is a novel OSINT technique, but it has worked for me on a few occasions.